RangeShifter/RangeShiftR-pkg/CONTRIBUTING.md

 If you encounter a technical problem, find a bug related to the RangeShiftR package or would like to suggest an improvement to the R package, please search if [a related issue already exists](https://github.com/RangeShifter/RangeShiftR-package-dev/issues).
 If you can't find a related issue, you can open a new issue using a relevant [issue form](https://github.com/RangeShifter/RangeShiftR-package-dev/issues/new/choose).
 To propose a bug fix (thank you!!), please create and work on your own branch or fork, from either `main` or `develop` (preferred), and open a pull request when your fix is ready to be merged into the original branch.

-As a prerequisite for merging, please ensure that your version passes status check (that is, RangeShifter can still build and run as intended).
-This can be seen in the Actions panel for every commit and at the bottom of the pull request.*
+As a prerequisite for merging, please ensure that the R package is build correctly.
+GitHub Action will soon be used for ensuring a successfull build of the R package interface on all operating systems (i.e. R CMD CHECK needs to run without warnings).

-*Will be adapted for the R package before going public.

 Maintainers will review the pull request, possibly request changes, and eventually integrate the bug fix into the RangeShiftR package.